 Jupiter in Libra

 Jupiter can encourage Libra’s open approach and facilitate the positive flow of energies.
 Jupiter may encourage a desire to see justice done or to deal fairly with others.
-In some circumstances Jupiter’s influence can lead to exaggerated emotional responses, such as feelings of ‘entitlement’, or excessive expectations of others, especially lover or partner.
+In some circumstances, Jupiter’s influence can lead to exaggerated emotional responses, such as feelings of ‘entitlement’, or excessive expectations of others, especially lovers or partners.

 - Fortunate and uplifting associations.

 - Artistic leanings.